 The pressure exerted at a particular depth of a given fluid above the position in question.
 For water, which has a density of 1 g/cm³, the pressure increases by around 100 mbar per metre of water depth.
 By calibratingon the basis of the density applicable for the fluid in question, the output signal of a hydrostatic level probe can be adjusted to the depth of fluid to be measured.

-The pressure measurement is normally made relative to the existing air pressure, i.e. the air pressure corresponds to 0 bar.
-For pressures greater than the air pressure the value obtained is a positive one (overpressure).
-For pressures less than the air pressure it is negative (negative pressure).
+Normally the pressure is measured relative to the prevailing air pressure, i.e. the air pressure corresponds to 0 bar.
+For pressures greater than the air pressure, positive values (overpressure) are obtained.
+For pressures smaller than the air pressure, negative values (negative pressure) are obtained.

 Piezoresistive silicon sensors